avengersz/Arch-Creek_Animal-Clinic/README.md

 ## Features

 ```
-1. you can see online course.
+1. you can see pet doctors.
-2. you can learn web design & development.
+2. you can make your pet healthy.
-3. you will be learn new features.
+3. you can owned pet features.
 ```

 ## Live Site Link